baset-veisi/quantum-ldpc/README.md

 ## 📜 License

 Released under the **MIT License** (see `LICENSE`).
 You’re free to use, modify & cite — a note of attribution is appreciated.

----

-## 👋 About the author

-I’m **Baset Veisy**, a physics‑to‑quantum‑software convert passionate about bridging abstract QEC theory and real‑world quantum devices.\
-Let’s connect on [LinkedIn](https://linkedin.com/in/basetveisy) or discuss ideas via [GitHub Issues](https://github.com/BasetV/quantum-ldpc/issues).